-Contact Theresa Bramson at theresa.bramson@ag.tamu.edu or Dawn Miles at dawn.miles@ag.tamu.edu to ship a package.
+Contact Dawn Miles at dawn.miles@ag.tamu.edu to ship a package.
 Please include:

 - Name of person shipping package

 - Account number for shipping charge

 - Type of delivery (2-,3 day, overnight?)

 - If dry ice is in package

 - UPS or FedEx

 - Name of recipient (person/business)

 - Address of recipient

 - Email or phone number of recipient